Restricted maximum likelihood estimation in generalized linear mixed models: Approximate Linearization

 Since the work of \citet{breslow1993approximate}, it has been recognized that estimates of the model parameters obtained using PQL and MQL estimation can be severely biased, particularly when the response is discrete and/or the true elements of $\btheta$ are large.
 Several corrections have been proposed to reduce this bias (see, e.g., \citeauthor{breslow1995bias}, \citeyear{breslow1995bias}, \citeauthor{kuk1995asymptotically}, \citeyear{kuk1995asymptotically}, and \citeauthor{goldstein1996improved}, \citeyear{goldstein1996improved}), although most corrections appear to be satisfactory only when the true variance components are relatively small.
 For instance, \cite{goldstein1996improved} reported serious biases for the REML estimates of variance components in their simulation study, and \cite{rodriguez1995assessment} showed that the second-order approach makes only a modest improvement to the original MQL procedure.
 A more subtle and relevant point here is that made by \citet{lin1996bias}, who eschewed correcting the REML estimator of the variance components in favor of correcting the standard, unrestricted profile quasi-likelihood estimator, where the latter is derived from an objective function similar to \eqref{eqn:PQL_theta} but which omits the final REML adjustment term.
-The reasoning for this is simple: for GLMMs, there is no guarantee the REML estimator of the variance components results in less biased estimators than the unrestricted quasi-likelihood estimator.
-Therefore, if the aim is to make an adjustment for the asymptotic bias, then it is preferable to work with the less complex objective function that defines the unrestricted quasi-likelihood estimator.
+The reasoning for this is simple: for GLMMs, there is no theoretical guarantee the REML estimator of the variance components results in less biased estimators than the unrestricted quasi-likelihood estimator \citep[notwithstanding our note earlier about the reasonable asymptotic justification given in][]{wood2017generalized}.
+Therefore, if the aim is to make an adjustment for the asymptotic bias, then it is preferable to work with the less complex objective function that defines the unrestricted quasi-likelihood estimator; see also Section \ref{sec:lastSection} for our general remarks regarding the need for more theoretical investigation into REML estimation for GLMMs.